atorresleticia/spring-first-app/README.md

-# spring-first-app
+# Spring First APp
-First app from Spring for beginners course
+First app from Spring for beginners course, using XML config file